Accident Reporting Procedure

-If you are involved in an accident while renting a car for College business, please follow the steps below:
+If you are involved in an accident while driving a rental car for College business, please follow the steps below:

 - Make sure that you are safely out of traffic.
 If you are unable to move the vehicle out of traffic, get out of the vehicle safely and wait in a safe location.
 If you are injured, do not move.
 Ask someone else to call an ambulance.